jinghuazhao/Computational-Statistics/README.md

 cd -
 R CMD INSTALL rjags
 ```
-After this rjags should install as with R2jags.
+After this, rjags should install as with R2jags.

 We can also install JAGS-related packages by establishing an Makevars in the src directory, e.g.,
 ```bash